nicholasnloehrke/4940_research/notes/notes.md

 $$

 - each word $w$ is represented by a one-hot vector
-- the draw back besides the huge size is each word is treated independantly with **no relation to each other**
+- the draw back besides the huge size is each word is treated independently with **no relation to each other**

 ### Dense word embeddings

-What if we created dense vectors that captured some semantic attributes of the words, for example:
+If we created dense vectors that captured some semantic attributes of the words, for example:

 $$
 q_\text{nick} = \left[ \overbrace{3.3}^\text{likes table tennis}, \overbrace{-9.4}^\text{is a professor}, \overbrace{-7.5}^\text{married}, \dots \right]